taybull/quill-table/README.md

 * Definition of TableTrick is hacked in just to test if adding of rows and cols is easily possible - which is.
 Should be done differently so quill doesn't throw exception (it continues to work).
 * Undo/History breaks badly with cell deletions (disabled backspace could solve this).
 * When loading delta of nested container in table cell, nested container loose format.
-* Pressing enter in table cell leads to inserting container into the container.
-It is hacked in ContainBlot insertBefore function by striping parent container and optimize then merges it fine.
-But it should be resolved earlier on MutationRecord creation or probably somewhere on update at `Scroll` or `Container` level.
 * Containers need order similar to Inline.order.
 Otherwise delta is not canonical.
 * ...